larsond513/CEDS/README.md

 Outliers for BP and Cortisol at each time point were identified and filtered, respectively, based on [Tukey's range test](https://api.repository.cam.ac.uk/server/api/core/bitstreams/911a5707-d540-4338-9341-2fff8ea92bf5/content)

 ### Model fitting
+To investigate the relationship between physiological stress recovery and coping strategies, we initially wanted to examine whether changes in
 We fit the Linear-Mixed Effect (LME) model

 ### Model comparison